 Changing settings required finding whether your desired option was in the new Settings app or in the old Control Panel.
 Opening a picture on your desktop could send you into the Photos app, totally breaking your chain of thought.

 Though nobody wanted it, Windows 8 also prioritized touch screens over sensible user interface design.
 Features like the Charms bar activated by swiping the side of a touch screen, but those without a touch screen had to use awkward mouse gestures.
 When the OS launched, people panicked because they couldn’t even figure out how to shut down the computer.

 In the end, Windows 8 shows that mobile and desktop user needs are quite different.
 We can’t ever be sure how Microsoft thought that Windows 8 was a good idea.
 It did release Windows 8.1 to correct some of the issues with Windows 8, and while it’s nowhere near perfect, 8.1 is a more usable OS.
 Microsoft has already dropped support for Windows 8, so everyone should upgrade.

 Windows XP was the best version of Windows ever made.
 Thanks to Vista, else Windows 8 would have been the worst!

 Which Versions of Windows Did You Hate?

 Thankfully, we’re in a pretty good pocket of Windows versions now.
 Many people are still running smoothly on Windows 7, those who hated Windows 8 could upgrade to Windows 10 free, and Windows 10 is pretty great.
-Since Windows 10 is supposedly the last version of the OS, Microsoft might have finally broken the cycle of good/bad.
+(And did you know Microsoft has a special business version called Windows Server?
+Of course, Windows Server is different from Windows.)

 No version of Windows is perfect, of course, and there are things that annoy us about Windows 10, too.